Hanmb17/CI_MS1_CATTERY/README.md

 ### Staff Carousel
 - Users can view the staff members who work at Kitty Den.
-- Shows the user what qualifications, skills and personalities of the staff.
+- Shows the user what qualifications, skills and personalities the staff have.
 - The carousel is a user-friendly feature that allows for easy browsing of staff members without taking up excessive vertical space on mobile devices, leading to an enhanced user experience.
 - Having profile images helps users become more familiar with the staff.
 - When viewing the profile on a desktop, cat ears and whiskers will appear when hovering over the image.
-This playful feature reinforces the company's fun nature.
+This feature reinforces the company's fun nature.
 On smaller devices, the ears and whiskers are always visible.
 - User stories covered: 4, 15.

 ![Staff carousel](docs/features/staff-carousel.png)

 ### Our Services and Prices Cards
 - The cards display the available services and their prices to the user.
-- A simple graphic to prevent distracting the user from the services information but allow for visual interest.
+- A simple graphic to prevent distracting the user from the services information but but creates visual interest.
-- A call to action button linking to the contact us page allows the user to get to the Contact page quickly.
+- A call-to-action button linking to the contact us page allows the user to get to the Contact page quickly.
 - A list of bullet points provides a clear and concise overview of each service's offerings, enabling the user to understand what each service offers.
 - User stories covered: 3, 9, 10, 13.

 ![Services and prices cards](docs/features/service-and-price-cards.png)

 ### Meet The Resident Cats
-- Shows the users what cats will already be at Kitty Den.
+- Allows the user to see what cats are already at the Kitty Den.
-- Gives users an insight as to what type of cats they are used to reassure the user they are used to looking after cats.
+- It gives the user an insight into the type of cats the staff are used to caring for, which reassures the user.
-- User story covered: 6
+- User story covered: 6.

 ![Resident cats](docs/features/resident-cats.png)

 ### Gallery
-- Allows the user to see inside the Kitty Den.
+- Allows the users to see inside the Kitty Den.
-- Shows the user what they can expect whilst their cat is in Kitty Den's care.
+- Shows the users what their cat will experience while in Kitty Den's care.
-- Shows the user cats using and enjoying the services.
+- Shows the user, cats using and enjoying the services.
-- User story covered: 6
+- User story covered: 6.

 ![Gallery](docs/features/gallery.png)